Optimize Workforce Planning using Linear Programming with Python

 Our results respect the constraints, i.e. the demand is met.

-However, this sizing is not satisfying as we have six extra man-days to add to our P&L because of Friday and Saturday.
+However, this sizing is not satisfactory, as we have six extra man-days to add to our P&L due to Friday and Saturday.

 Try to influence several parameters